Pusan Perimeter offensive: Encirclement above Taegu

 North of Taegu on the Tabu-dong road units of the KPA 13th Division fought the 8th Cavalry Regiment to a standstill during the first three days of the Eighth Army offensive.
 Neither side was able to improve its position materially.
 The KPA attacked the 2nd Battalion, 8th Cavalry, repeatedly on Hill 570, the dominating height east of the mountain corridor, 10 mi north of Taegu.
 West of the road, the 3rd Battalion made limited gains in high hills closer to Taegu.
 The KPA on either side of the Tabu-dong road had some formidable defenses, with a large number of mortars and small field pieces dug in on the forward slopes of the hills.
 Until unit commanders could dispose their forces so that they could combine fire and movement, they had to go slow or sacrifice the lives of their men.

-General Walker was displeased at the slow progress of the 8th Cavalry Regiment.
-On the 18th he expressed himself on this matter to General Gay, as did also General Milburn.
+Walker was displeased at the slow progress of the 8th Cavalry Regiment.
+On the 18th he expressed himself on this matter to Gay, as did Milburn.
 Both men believed the regiment was not pushing hard.
 The next day the division attached the 3rd Battalion, 7th Cavalry, to the 8th Cavalry Regiment, and Colonel Holmes, the division chief of staff, told Colonel Palmer that he must take Tabu-dong during the day.
 But the KPA 13th Division frustrated the 8th Cavalry's attempt to reach Tabu-dong.
 KPA artillery, mortar, and automatic weapons crossfire from the Walled City area of Ka-san east of the road and the high ground of Hill 351 west of it turned back the regiment with heavy casualties.
 On 20 September the 70th Tank Battalion lost seven tanks in this fight.

 Meanwhile, on the right of the 1st Cavalry Division, the ROK 1st Division made impressive gains.
 General Paik Sun-yup's right-hand regiment, the 12th accompanied by the US 10th Anti-Aircraft Artillery Group, found a gap in the KPA positions in the high mountains and, plunging through it, reached a point on the Tabu-dong-Kunwi road 10 mi northeast of Tabu-dong, and approximately 13 mi beyond the most advanced units of the 1st Cavalry Division.
 There the ROK troops were in the rear of the main body of the KPA 1st and 13th Divisions and in a position to cut off one of their main lines of retreat.
 This penetration caused the KPA 1st Division on 19 September to withdraw its 2nd and 14th Regiments from the southern slopes of Ka-san (Hill 902) to defend against the new threat.
-That day also a ROK company penetrated to the south edge of the Walled City.
+That day also an ROK company penetrated to the south edge of the Walled City.